• Skip to primary navigation

 • Prepare a shallow baking dish with non-stick spray or a light coating of vegetable oil.

-• Take a shrimp in one hand; in the other hand take about 2 Tbs of the stuffing and with your hands mold the stuffing around the shrimp starting in the butterflied split in the back of the shrimp.
+• Take a shrimp in one hand; in the other hand take about 2 tablespoons of the stuffing and with your hands mold the stuffing around the shrimp starting in the butterflied split in the back of the shrimp.
 Use more or less stuffing depending on the size of the shrimp.
 Form a ball around the shrimp and press together.
 Roll the stuffed shrimp in the bread crumbs coating thoroughly and place it in the prepared baking dish.
 This should make about 18 stuffed shrimp.

 • Place the shrimp in a 375-degree Fahrenheit oven and bake for 20 to 25 minutes until starting to brown.